Be prepared for equine emergencies out on the trail.

 Horses run into things, sometimes head-first.
 An eye injury may be painful, but it’s usually not life-threatening.

 - Non-steroidal antibiotic eye ointment provides lubrication to relieve pain, but only use medication formulated specifically for the eye; otherwise you will do more harm than good.
 Eye ointment can be used safely on other wounds, as well.

 - If you think debris is trapped in your horse’s eye, splash it with water or gently flush it with a stream of water from a syringe to clear away foreign material.
 However, saline solution is the preferred eye rinse—either the commercial kind found on supermarket shelves or one made with a half-tablespoon of salt per quart of water.

 - For a serious eye injury, fashion a bandage from a compress taped to the head.
 This protects the eye from sun, wind and debris, and keeps tissues moist until you can get to veterinary help.

 Tendon Pull or Sprain

 Uneven, rough trail terrain increases your horse’s risk of taking a misstep resulting in an acute tendon pull or joint sprain.

 - The most effective emergency treatment, if available, is to stand your horse in a cold, running creek for 20 to 30 minutes to minimize the inflammation.

-- A small oral dose of non-steroidal anti-inflammatory medication (phenylbutazone or flunixin meglumine paste) helps diminish swelling and pain.
+- A small oral dose of non-steroidal anti-inflammatory medication (phenylbutazone (Bute) or flunixin meglumine (Banamine) paste) helps diminish swelling and pain.
 Prior to your trail adventure, confer with your vet as to an appropriate dose when packing your first-aid kit.

 - Periodic immersion in cold water is helpful as you slowly make your way off the trail.